 Treatment and Prevention

 However, if your symptoms are frequent and severe or if you are having difficulty falling or staying asleep, the doctor may prescribe medications for you.
-The most common medications used include those that are also used for Parkinson's disease (such as ropinirole*, or pramipexole), anti-seizure medications (such as gabapentin), benzodiazepines (such as clonazepam), or opioids (such as codeine).
+To control daily symptoms, medications that are used for Parkinson's disease such as ropinirole, rotigotine and pramipexole are frequently prescribed.
+Levodopa/carbidopa is effective for intermittent symptoms and as prevention just before a long car ride or travelling on a plane.
+The medications have side effects and sometimes need to be weaned off for a period before being started again.

 Since the cause of RLS is not well understood, there are no known ways to prevent it.
-However, people who have RLS may be able to decrease episodes by making simple lifestyle changes including eliminating caffeine and alcohol and by treating any underlying conditions.
+However, people who have RLS may be able to decrease episodes by making simple lifestyle changes including eliminating caffeine, nicotine, and alcohol and by treating any underlying conditions.

 *All medications have both common (generic) and brand names.
 The brand name is what a specific manufacturer calls the product (e.g., Tylenol®).
 The common name is the medical name for the medication (e.g., acetaminophen).
 A medication may have many brand names, but only one common name.
 This article lists medications by their common names.
 For information on a given medication, check our Drug Information database.
 For more information on brand names, speak with your doctor or pharmacist.